Justin Barrett: 2021 Dublin Bay South by-election

 In June 2021, he announced he would be running for public office for the first time as leader of the National Party, in the 2021 Dublin Bay South by-election, caused by the resignation of Eoghan Murphy.
 Using the campaign slogan "Right So Far", he finished 11th of 15 candidates, gaining 0.68% of first-preferences, with 183 votes.
 He was eliminated on the third count.
 The seat went to Ivana Bacik of the Labour Party.

+2024 European Parliament election

+Barrett was a National Party candidate for the Midlands–North-West constituency at the 2024 European Parliament election, in which he received 4,086 (0.6%) first preference votes, and was eliminated on the sixth count.
+His wife, Rebecca Barrett, ran as a National Party candidate in the Dublin constituency, which also included Patrick Quinlan (deputy leader of the Reynolds faction).
+Neither were successful.

 Publications

 Barrett self-published a book in 1998 in which he set out his political principles and advocated the creation of a "Catholic Republic".
 Entitled The National Way Forward!, in its text he described immigration as "genocidal", and cited Hilaire Belloc, G. K. Chesterton and Arthur Penty as having been influential figures in his philosophical development.
 He also promoted the work of Father Denis Fahey.
 During the 2002 Nice Treaty referendum campaign, some of the ideologies in Barrett's 1998 book The National Way Forward! were queried by those advocating a "yes" vote, and it was noted that the book had "mysteriously disappeared from bookshelves during the campaign".
 Some commentators suggested that the "Barrett controversy" had shifted focus away from other issues and assisted the "yes" campaign.